eric-seekas/typescript-module-bundler/README.md

 - name: name of the module
 - contents: combined body of modules
 - sourceMap: generated source-mappings for contents
-- sources: list of sources used to create this bundle
+- sources: list of files used to create this bundle

-#### createBundles(moduleOutput)
+#### createBundles(moduleOutput?)
-Returns list of all module bundles found in provided sources.
+Returns list of all module bundles found in provided files.